Published September 2014

 - Magazine glossiness for your existing text ads: The magazine style text ad format (previously launched for mobile websites) has now been extended as an interstitial in-app format for the AdMob network, bringing the glossiness of print magazine ads to the ease and practicality of a text ad.
 Google Display Network text ads automatically become eligible to serve in this new ad space.

-Tools to help make your existing ads mobile-ready:
+Tools to help make your existing display ads mobile-ready:

 - Automatic mobile sizes for your image ads: The auto-resizing tool for the Google Display Network will automatically create new sizes of image ads, including mobile-specific ad sizes.